baskinc049/baskinc049/docs/resume.md

 **Graduate Research Assistant** (Jan 2017 – May 2017)
 *University of South Carolina*, Columbia, SC

-- Woked with researchers at the University of South Carolina’s Columbia campus to complete the *Research Data Assessment Survey*.
+- Worked with researchers at the University of South Carolina’s Columbia campus to complete the *Research Data Assessment Survey*.
 This assessment served to allow the University to plan a long-term management strategy for research data.
 <br/>

 Professional Projects (Highlights)